siuying/Interstellar-Extra/README.md

 ## License

-Interstellar_Extra is available under the MIT license.
+Interstellar+Extra is available under the MIT license.
 See the LICENSE file for more info.